On the extremal function for graph minors: The Dense Case

 The result of taking a random equipartition is described by the next lemma.
 We remark that, in the proof, the parts are not chosen entirely randomly, but subject to the constraint that each part gets its fair share of high and low degree vertices --- this helps to control the number of ``bad'' parts.
 The lemma is more or less identical to~\cite[Theorem~3.1]{thom01}, and we keep its technical form so that we can copy it over with very little comment.

 \begin{lemma} Let $G$ be a graph of density at least $p$, let $l\geq 2$ be an integer, and let $s = \lfloor |G|/l\rfloor\geq 2$.
 Let $\omega > 1$ and $0<\eta < p$ .
-Then $G$ has an equipartition into at least $s-\frac{2s}{\omega \eta}$ parts, with at most $2s^2(6\omega)^l(\frac{1-p}{1-\eta})^{(1-\eta)l(l-1)}$ pairs of parts having no edge between them. \end{lemma} \begin{proof} The proof is essentially exactly that of~\cite[Theorem~3.1]{thom01}, though the result stated there is very slightly different.
-After removing $|G|-sl$ vertices, a random equipartition into $s$ parts of size~$l$ is taken.
-At the start of the final paragraph of the proof in~\cite{thom01}, it is stated that there is a partition with at most $2s/\omega\eta$ ``unacceptable'' parts (called ``bad'' parts in the discussion above), and that amongst the remaining parts at most $2s^2(6\omega)^l(\frac{1-p}{1-\eta})^{(1-\eta)l(l-1)}$ pairs are defective, meaning they fail to have an edge between them.
+Then $G$ has an equipartition into at least $s-\frac{2s}{\omega \eta}$ parts, with at most $2s^2(6\omega)^l(\frac{1-p}{1-\eta})^{(1-\eta)l(l-1)}$ pairs of parts having no edge between them. \end{lemma} \begin{proof} The argument is essentially exactly that of~\cite[Theorem~3.1]{thom01}, though the conclusion stated there is very slightly different.
+The argument involves removing $|G|-sl$ vertices, and then choosing randomly, from a certain distribution, an equipartition of the remaining vertices into $s$ parts of size~$l$.
+Some of these parts are of no use (they are called ``unacceptable'' in~\cite{thom01} and ``bad'' above).
+Amongst the other parts, some pairs will be defective in that they fail to have an edge between them.
+At the start of the final paragraph of the proof in~\cite{thom01}, it is stated that there is a partition with at most $2s/\omega\eta$ unacceptable parts and at most $2s^2(6\omega)^l(\frac{1-p}{1-\eta})^{(1-\eta)l(l-1)}$ defective pairs amongst the other parts.
 For the conclusion of \cite[Theorem~3.1]{thom01}, the unacceptable parts and one part from each defective pair are thrown away.
 For the conclusion of the present lemma, we keep all the acceptable parts.
 We then take the vertices from the unacceptable parts, together with the $|G|-sl$ vertices initially removed, and redistribute them amongst the acceptable parts so as to obtain the desired equipartition. \end{proof}

 \begin{lemma} Let $\epsilon\leq1/2$ and let $0<x<1-\epsilon$.
 Then $\sqrt{\frac{\log(x+\epsilon)}{\log x}} \leq 1-\epsilon$. \end{lemma} \begin{proof} This is \cite[Lemma~3.1]{myersthom}, except that there the condition is $0<\epsilon\leq x\leq 1-\epsilon$.
 However, though the implied condition $\epsilon \leq1/2$ is used in the proof, the condition $\epsilon\leq x$ is not, and the proof works for $0<x$. \end{proof}